-The persistent effects we find on places chosen as plant sites is not simply a result of ongoing military spending during the Cold War.
-While plants that made specialized war goods like ordnance and explosives continued to supply the military after WWII, most other plants that produced products related to civilian goods-largely metals and transportation vehicles-typically re-converted to civilian production after the War.
-We examine Vietnam War-era procurement data and find that the counties where the latter group of general-purpose plants were no more oriented towards military production than the comparison group was.2 Yet, the effects of plant sitings on long-run manufacturing employment were similar for both types of firms.
-Moreover, only the plants that returned to civilian industry caused long-run growth in overall population, employment, and the number of additional manufacturing establishments.
+explosives continued to supply the military after WWII, most other general-purpose plants that produced products related to civilian goods-largely metals and transportation vehicles-typically re-converted to civilian production after the War.
+We examine Vietnam War-era procurement data and find that the counties with ordnance plants continued to produce intensively for the military during the Cold War but the general-purpose plants did not.3 Nonetheless, the effects of plant sitings on long-run manufacturing employment were similar for both types of firms.
+Moreover, only the general-purpose plants that returned to civilian industry caused long-run growth in overall population, employment, and the number of additional manufacturing establishments.
 This latter set of findings suggests that one-time public investments in plants had long-lasting effects due to path-dependence in regional development processes.

 A key question for policy-makers is whether economic development in a region actually benefits the people who live and work there.
 In spatial equilibrium, new high-wage jobs might be filled by highlyskilled migrants who would have found a high-wage job elsewhere had the war plants not been built.
 We study this question using two longitudinally-linked datasets that enable us to measure postwar earnings outcomes of individuals who resided in treatment and comparison counties prior to the war.
 We focus on individuals who were born before the war but were too young to work or serve during the War to isolate the impacts of the plant apart from any wartime work experience.
-The first data source tabulates adult income ranks based IRS tax returns from 1974 and 1979 by county of residence and parent earnings rank in the 1940 Census, drawn from Massey and Rothbaum (2020).3 To study individual-level mechanisms in greater detail, we then examine micro-data from the Current Population Survey Annual Social and Economic Supplements (CPS ASEC) linked to Social Security earnings histories in the Detailed Earnings Record (DER) and place of birth Numerical Identification System file (Numident) using Protected Identification Keys (PIKs) assigned by the Census Bureau.4 Though these post-war outcome data do not allow for a difference-in-differences design based on a parallel-trends assumption, we argue that a stronger conditional independence assumption is plausible in this setting.
+The first data source tabulates adult household income ranks based on IRS tax returns from 1974 and 1979 by county of residence and parent earnings rank in the 1940 Census, drawn from Massey and Rothbaum (2020).4 To study individual-level mechanisms in greater detail, we then examine micro-data from the Current Population Survey Annual Social and Economic Supplements (CPS ASEC) linked to Social Security earnings histories in the Detailed Earnings Record (DER) and place of birth Numerical Identification System file (Numident) using Protected Identification Keys (PIKs) assigned by the Census Bureau.5 Though these post-war outcome data do not allow for a difference-in-differences design based on a parallel-trends assumption, we argue that a stronger conditional independence assumption is plausible in this setting.